 US City Open Data Census

 The first step in making data actionable is to make sure the data is easily accessible.
 Many cities, whether they have an open data policy in place or not, have work to do in terms of making datasets open and available online.
 Do an evaluation of where your city stands on releasing our landscape of datasets openly and work with your municipal partners to come up with a plan for making all of them open and available.

 Review the guidance below and then submit information about your city's data here.
 Any information about the ease with which you were able to find the data is worth noting in the additional comments field at the bottom of the form.

 You should start by looking to see if your city has an open data portal.
-If so, all of these datasets should be published there (if not, please indicate on the checklist).
-If not, your city may still have a repository of datasets stored on their website somewhere.
-If you can’t find those, try doing an Internet search for the datasets.
+If so, all of these datasets should be published there.
+If not, your city may still have a repository of datasets stored on its website.
+If you can’t find a central repository, try doing an Internet search for each of the datasets.

-OpenPrism is a tool that aggregates many of the open data portals datasets out there, and you can use it to compare your city’s datasets to other cities, as well as to see what data other cities provide that your city doesn’t.
+OpenPrism is a tool that aggregates many open data portal datasets, and you can use it to compare your city’s datasets to other cities, as well as to see what data other cities provide that your city doesn’t.

 In some cases, the city is not the entity responsible for a dataset (for example, in Tulsa there is an independent authority responsible for the transit system).
 That’s ok—we still want to know if and where those datasets are published, because all residents should have open access to local datasets regardless of which agency collects and controls the dataset publication.
 Be sure to note if it’s a non-city entity publishing the data.

 If your city publishes all of these datasets as "open data," give each other a round of high-fives!
 Then, if you're especially motivated about open data, follow the Sunlight Foundation's open data blog, or design and prototype an app or integration that would make this data useful for citizens.